warthan07/Nemaktis/doc/source/intro/overview.rst

 backends implementing advanced numerical methods for light propagation, as well as an easy-to-use high level interface in python allowing to quickly setup a simulation and visualize optical microraphs of a LC structure as in a real microscope.
-It goes well beyond the Jones method usually used in LC research, by acurately modeling diffraction, walk-off, focusing effects, Koëhler illumination...
+It goes well beyond the Jones method usually used in LC research, by accurately modeling diffraction, walk-off, focusing effects, Koehler illumination...

 If you want a platform for easily comparing experimental images and numerical micrographs from simulated or theoretical birefringent structures, you are in the right place!